Eunotosaurus: History of study

-Eunotosaurus was named in 1892, but it was not until 1914 that it was proposed to be an ancestor of Chelonia, the turtle order.
+Eunotosaurus was named in 1892 for a specimen (now NHMUK PV R 1968 in the Natural History Museum, London) that he had obtained from Mr L. Pienaar at the farm Weltevreden near Beaufort West, during Seeley's visit to South Africa in 1889.
+Seeley was uncertain of the systematic position of Eunotosaurus, but postulated that it was likely referable to the Mesosauria, based on the pubis.
+It was not until 1914 that it was proposed to be an ancestor of Chelonia, the turtle order.
 English zoologist D. M. S. Watson claimed that Eunotosaurus was transitional between cotylosaurs (now referred to as captorhinids) and Chelonia.
 He compared it to "Archichelone", a name he devised for a hypothetical chelonian ancestor, noting that its ribs appeared to be intermediate between those of turtles and other tetrapods.
 Watson's "Archichelone" had a pelvic girdle that was pushed back on the vertebral column and placed under the shell.
 However, fossils of Eunotosaurus show that the pelvis is in the normal tetrapod position and is placed over the ribs rather than within them, as in modern turtles.
 Many fossils have been found showing a semi-rigid, turtle-like rib cage, one which presumably necessitated a tortoise-like fashion of walking.

 Eunotosaurus was considered the ancestor of turtles up until the late 1940s.
 In his 1956 book Osteology of the Reptiles, American paleontologist Alfred Sherwood Romer claimed that Eunotosaurus could not be included within Chelonia based on the available evidence.
 He placed it within Anapsida in its own order incertae sedis.

 Over a century after its naming, Eunotosaurus was known from less than a dozen specimens, with very little material known from the skull.
 Despite the paucity of material, it was well described.
 Two additional skeletons were unearthed from the Karoo Supergroup and described in 1999.
 They are now housed in the Bernard Price Institute for Palaeontological Research in Johannesburg and the National Museum, Bloemfontein.
 While relatively rare, Eunotosaurus is common enough in the Karoo to be used as a biostratigraphic marker.
 It is present in the upper Tapinocephalus Assemblage Zone and in all parts of the succeeding Pristerognathus Assemblage Zone.
+In 2024, an articulated Eunotosaurus fossil was described from the collections of the Cultural & Museum Centre Karonga in Malawi, having been discovered in 2016 by a herdsman in the Mwesia Beds of Karonga.
+This marked the first occurrence of Eunotosaurus outside South Africa, and confirm that the Mwesia Beds correspond with the Tapinocephalus and Pristerognathus zones.